r26D/moonbeam/README.md

 moonbeam
 ========

-mnbm is a Max/MSP patch to control DMX lighting using Luminairr for iPad with a Monome 64.
+mnbm is a Max/MSP patch to control DMX lighting

+= Requirements
+- Luminair for iPad
+- Monome 64
+- ArtNet Node (Enttec ODE or Work Lightmouse 3R)